-To prevent corrosion, touch up small cracks and scratches in the paint coat of the FW front cap as soon as possible with touch-up film or paint.
+To prevent corrosion, touch up small cracks and scratches in the paint coat as soon as possible with touch-up film or paint.
 Carefully check the body areas facing the road and the tires for damage to the paint coat caused by flying stones, etc.